SM North EDSA: City Center (main building)

-Opened on November 8, 1985, the original building consisted of only three floors.
-Its original structure has evolved through the years.
-The City Center has a total of 190000 m2 gross floor area.
-Its fourth floor has recently been added to keep up with demand.
-The newly renovated city center has spherical skylights.
-As the hub of the retail complex, the City Center has various retail establishments, including the mall's main anchors: SM Store (formerly The SM Store, and SM Department Store) and SM Supermarket.
-It is also the hub of leisure anchors such as SM Food court, an entertainment center, and a newly modernized cineplex that incorporated the country's second IMAX Theater.
-The main dining establishments of the City Center are situated on the second level where they break through the frontage in a sequence of linear casements which overlook the Sky Garden.
+Opened on November 8, 1985, the original City Center building consisted of only three floors, although a fourth floor was later added to keep up with demand.
+It currently has a total gross floor area of 190000 m2, and features spherical skylights.

-The building had undergone several changes since 2019, with the renovation of the west wing cinema area, conversion of east wing cinemas to tenant spaces, and the construction of a new Go-Kart facility in the portioned area formerly occupied by SM Store at the 3rd Level.
-The go-kart facility and the new four digital cinemas at the West Wing (replacing Cinemas 9 & 10) opened on May 1 and 4, 2022, respectively.
-A new facility named Dino Land will open at the former eastern entrance of SM Store.
+As the hub of the complex, the City Center houses the mall's main retail anchors: SM Store (formerly The SM Store, and SM Department Store), and SM Supermarket.
+It is also houses leisure anchors such as SM Food Court, an entertainment center, and a newly modernized cineplex that includes the country's second IMAX Theater.
+The main dining establishments of the City Center are situated on the second level, where they break through the frontage in a sequence of linear casements overlooking the Sky Garden.

-SM Cinema
+The City Center building has undergone several changes since 2019, with the renovation of the west wing cinema area, conversion of east wing cinemas to tenant spaces, and the construction of a new go-kart facility in the 3rd-level area formerly occupied by SM Store.
+The go-kart facility opened on May 1 2022 and the four new digital cinemas in the west wing opened on May 4, 2022, replacing Cinemas 9 and 10.
+In 2023 a facility named Dino Land opened at the former eastern entrance of SM Store.

-The City Center originally featured 8 cinemas in 1985.
-In 1989, Cinemas 1 to 4 were renamed to Cinemas 9 to 12, upon the opening of the cinemas in the Annex 2 building.
+SM cinemas

-In 2019, Cinemas 9 and 10 were closed for renovation and redevelopment, followed by Cinemas 7 and 8 in January 2020.
+By 1989 the City Center building housed eight cinemas, but with the opening of the cinemas in the Annex 2 building, City Center Cinemas 1 to 4 were renamed Cinemas 9 to 12.
+Cinemas 9 and 10 were closed for renovation and redevelopment in 2019, followed by Cinemas 7 and 8 in January 2020.

-The cinemas in the East Wing, Cinemas 5 to 8, were converted as tenant and retail spaces in 2022.
-The new Cinemas 4 to 7 opened on May 4, 2022.
+Cinemas 5 to 8 in the east wing were converted into tenant and retail spaces in 2022, and the new Cinemas 4 to 7 opened on May 4, 2022.

-In 2022, the original Cinema 11 was temporarily operated as a filler for blockbuster films if the other cinemas were occupied or fully reserved.
-However, in 2023, it closed and was replaced by a Paris Baguette bakeshop.
+In 2022 the original Cinema 11 was temporarily operated as an overflow cinema for blockbuster films when other cinemas were occupied or fully reserved.
+However, it closed in 2023 and was replaced by a Paris Baguette bakeshop.